 No matter what type of printer you use, we always recommend applying a minimal amount of ink/toner.
-For best results set your printer to "economy", "draft", "light", or another setting to produce a light application of ink/toner.
+Best results are usually obtained by setting your printer to "economy", "draft", "light", or another setting to produce the lightest possible application of ink/toner.

-Print with inkjet, laser and copiers.
+Print with laser, inkjet, or plain-paper copiers.
 Great pen performance but does not accept pencil.
-Gel inks will smudge.
+Gel pen inks will smudge.
 Puncture, tear and abrasion resistant.

 Use in inkjet, laser and copiers.
-The second most economical paper that we sell.
 Great pen performance but does not accept pencil.
-Gel inks will smudge.
+Gel pen inks will smudge.
 Puncture, tear and abrasion resistant.
 Not recommended for use in high temperature printers or copiers.

 The most economical paper for normal use in wet or damp conditions.
 Works great in copiers.
 Best paper for using pencils.
 Low resistance to tearing, puncture and abrasion.